Barry Sheene

-After a racing career stretching from 1968 to 1984 he retired from competition and relocated to Australia, working as a motorsport commentator and property developer.
+After a racing career stretching from 1968 to 1984, Sheene retired from competition and relocated to Australia, working as a motorsport commentator and property developer.
+In 2011, the FIM inducted Sheene into the MotoGP Hall of Fame.

 Early life

-Sheene was born off the Gray's Inn Road, Bloomsbury, London, the second child of parents Frank, who had been resident engineer at the Royal College of Surgeons, and was himself a former competitive rider who retired in 1956 and an experienced motorcycle mechanic. and Iris.
-He grew up in Queen Square, Holborn, London.
-Before entering road racing Sheene found work as a messenger and delivery driver.
+Barry Steven Frank Sheene was born on September 11, 1950, off the Gray's Inn Road, Bloomsbury, London, where his father, Frank Sheene, worked as the resident engineer at the Royal College of Surgeons.
+His father was a former competitive motorcyclist and an experienced motorcycle mechanic.
+He grew up in Queen Square, Holborn, London, where he learned to ride a motorcycle at the age of 5 aboard a homemade minibike built by his father.
+Before he raced motorcycles competitively, Sheene found work as a motorcycle courier and delivery driver.